Vizzuality/marxan-cloud/docs/download-upload-clone/high-level-design.md

 * if import of the scenario is ongoing, no action on given scenario should be possible
-* keep in mind that feature should be flexible enough to have reusable pieces which can be used for "cloning" without a need to generate archive.
+* keep in mind that feature should be flexible enough to have reusable pieces which can be used for "cloning" without a need to generate archive
+* public project can be exported/cloned as well.

 # To be declared